jeffchannell/gp-okta-linux/README.md

 ## "Supported" Distros

-This script was tested on Xubuntu 19.10 and CentOS 8.
-Only Xubuntu "works" but CentOS 8 is nearly working.
+This script was tested on Xubuntu 19.10, CentOS 8 and OpenSUSE Tumbleweed.
+Only Xubuntu and OpenSUSE "works" but CentOS 8 is nearly working.
 This is all unsupported.
 YMMV.

 ## Installation